SPRYCEL® (dasatinib) is indicated for the treatment of adult patients with:

 - The most common adverse reactions (≥30%) in pediatric patients receiving SPRYCEL in combination with chemotherapy included mucositis, febrile neutropenia, pyrexia, diarrhea, nausea, vomiting, musculoskeletal pain, abdominal pain, cough, headache, rash, fatigue, constipation, arrhythmia, hypertension, edema, infections (bacterial, viral and fungal), hypotension, decreased appetite, hypersensitivity, dyspnea, epistaxis, peripheral neuropathy, and altered state of consciousness

 - Grade 3/4 laboratory abnormalities (≥10%) included neutropenia (96%), thrombocytopenia (88%), anemia (82%), elevated SGPT (ALT) (47%), hypokalemia (40%), elevated SGOT (AST) (26%), hypocalcemia (19%), hyponatremia (19%), elevated bilirubin (11%), and hypophosphatemia (11%)

-Most common adverse reactions (≥15%) in patients receiving SPRYCEL as single-agent therapy included myelosuppression, fluid retention events, diarrhea, headache, skin rash, hemorrhage, dyspnea, fatigue, nausea, and musculoskeletal pain.
+- The most common adverse reactions (≥15%) in pediatric patients included myelosuppression, headache, nausea, diarrhea, skin rash, pain in extremity, and abdominal pain.

 The accurate completion of reimbursement- or coverage-related documentation is the responsibility of the healthcare provider and patient.
 Bristol Myers Squibb and its agents make no guarantee regarding reimbursement for any service or item.